Home » Blog » How to Clear the Microsoft Teams Cache

 Alternative management tool for Microsoft Teams

-Delete Teams cache with a PowerShell script
+Delete Teams Cache with a PowerShell Script in Classic Teams

 Simply open the PowerShell app (installed by default in current Windows versions), copy and paste the following PowerShell script, press Enter and then restart your computer.